GeekyAnts/external_app_launcher/README.md

 ## 1. Add package to your project

-Complete description to add this package to you project can be found [here](https://pub.dev/packages/external_app_launcher/install).
+Complete description to add this package to your project can be found [here](https://pub.dev/packages/external_app_launcher/install).

 ## 2. To setup native performance for the application in order to launch external apps